 |Loggregator||rlp.dropped||The lifetime number of messages dropped by the Reverse Log Proxy without being delivered to a downstream component (only relevant for applications with a syslog drain)||Resource: Saturation|

 The number of messages sent through Loggregator, and even the number that are dropped without delivery, can be largely dependent on the size of the deployment.
 In order to get a clearer, more at-a-glance indicator of Firehose performance, it is helpful to use these metrics to calculate rates of message throughput and loss.
-PCF Healthwatch derives several metrics that give operators insight into the performance and capacity of their Loggregator system.
+Pivotal Healthwatch derives several metrics that give operators insight into the performance and capacity of their Loggregator system.

 The following are Healthwatch metrics that use raw component metrics to derive rates of message loss across various Loggregator layers, making it easier to observe changes in Loggregator throughput and performance.